CristopherGuzmanVelarde/vg-eduassist-english/README.md

 -----

-# EduAssist Grade Management Log Microservice (vg-ms-grade-management)
+# EduAssist Grade Microservice (vg-eduassist-english)

 This microservice is designed to log and query changes made to student grades.
 It uses a hexagonal architecture, reactive programming with Spring WebFlux, and MongoDB as its database.